beliveau-lab/TigerFISH/docs/source/cli.rst

 generate_jf_count
 -----------------

-Purpose: Generates a Jellyfish index file that is used for counting k-mers downstream.
+**Purpose**: Generates a Jellyfish index file that is used for counting k-mers downstream.

-Input: Genome reference FASTA file
+**Input**: Genome reference FASTA file

-Output: A genome query hash file containing counts of all k-mers in the form of a .jf file.
+**Output**: A genome query hash file containing counts of all k-mers in the form of a .jf file.

 .. code-block:: bash